MarjoleinAardewijn/web-design-1920/README.md

 He mostly uses his keyboard to navigate, and in the Accessibility settings of his Mac he has Sticky Keys enabled. \
 When he is working on his computer he uses his left hand and therefor only the right side of his keyboard and uses the trackpad with his thumb.
-Because he only uses the right side of his keyboard, he doesn't navigate a website using `tab` key but just uses his trackpad.
+Because he only uses the right side of his keyboard, he doesn't navigate a website using the `tab` key, but just uses his trackpad.
-And to select buttons or other options he also uses `Enter` key, the `arrows` keys, `space bar` and `Shift` key. \
+And to select buttons or other options he also uses, besides the trackpad, the `Enter` key, the `arrows` keys, `space bar` and `Shift` key. \
 Something that Marijn really hates is when designers or programmers don't think but just do things, like changing the convention that a button can be clicked using the `Enter` key or `space bar`.

 This app is specifically made for Marijn.
-I redesigned the date picker from the NS travel planner to make it easier for him to plan a trip with the train.
+I redesigned the date picker from the [NS travel planner](https://www.ns.nl/) to make it easier for him to plan a trip with the train.

 Down below you can find the results of the research.